numpy/numpy/doc/source/reference/arrays.promotion.rst

     may be surprising and are under consideration to be change in the future.
     However, changes always have to be weighed against backwards compatibility concerns.
+    Please raise an issue if you have particular ideas about how promotion should work

 Details of promoted ``dtype`` instances
 ---------------------------------------